Updated July 7, 2025

 By the Numbers:

-- The richest 1% of Americans would receive a total of $117 billion in net tax cuts in 2026 from the Senate bill.
+- The richest 1% of Americans will receive a total of $117 billion in net tax cuts in 2026, and more than a trillion in tax cuts over a decade.

-- More than 70% of the net tax cuts would go to the richest fifth of Americans in 2026.
-Only 10% would go to the middle fifth of Americans, and less than 1% would go to the poorest fifth.
+- More than 70% of the net tax cuts will go to the richest fifth of Americans in 2026.
+Only 10% will go to the middle fifth of Americans, and less than 1% would go to the poorest fifth.

-- The richest 5% alone would receive 45% of the net tax cuts next year.
+- The richest 5% alone will receive 45% of the net tax cuts next year.

 This abominable bill will make history – in appalling ways.
 Never before has legislation taken so much from struggling families to give so much to the richest.
 It makes the biggest cuts to food aid for hungry families, executes the largest cuts to health care ever, adds trillions to the national debt – all to give $117 billion to the richest 1 percent in a single year.
 It’s no wonder that this bill is also extremely unpopular.
 Historians – and voters – will look back at this as a dark day in U.S. history.